 After you customize the packages and rebuild the Debian archive, you can copy all of the files into the document tree of your web server.
-Before you can install the packages with apt-get install, you must copy the customized packages to each target computer.
+Before you can install the packages with apt-get install, you must update the package list on each target computer.

-To copy the customized packages to each computer
+To update the list of customized packages to each computer